GuduleLapointe/w4os/README.md

 - Currency
 - Offline messaging (with mail forwarding)
 - Events

+## Installation

+- move this directory in your root web directory and rename it as helpers, to make it reachable as <http://example.org/helpers/>
+- copy includes/config.example.php to includes/config.php
+- edit includes/config.php with your grid and database settings
+- edit your OpenSim (and Robust or grids) config file(s) accordingly (more on this later, help is on the way)

+## Credits

 Flexible helper scripts include new code and code rewritten from several sources, in the hope to ease their integration within another platform (e.g. in a WordPress plugin like W4OS).